evildmp/vurt/articles/three-truths.rst

 When you do badly, their investment is at risk.
 The moment that they close your application, they have lost it.

 The interests of the candidate and the employer are *aligned*, not opposed.
-The last thing the employer wants to do is place unnecessary obstacles in the path of the suitable candidate.
+The last thing the employer wants to do is place unnecessary obstacles in the path of the suitable candidate, or encourage the unsuitable one.

 The employer's special desire
 -----------------------------

-Employers have a special desire to see a particular category of candidate do well.
+There is a particular category of candidate that employers are concerned about.

-If a candidate is unsuitable, then whether they are good at the game or not, they are not likely to do well in the application process.
+If a candidate is *unsuitable*, then whether they are good at the game or not, they are not likely to do well in the application process.

-If they would be excellent for the job, and have good job application skills, they're likely to do well.
+If they would be excellent for the job, *and* have good job application skills, they're likely to do well.

-But if they would be excellent for the job, and have poor job application skills, they are not likely to do well - and unlike the others, *this outcome is bad for both the employer and the candidate*.
+But if they would be excellent for the job, and have *poor* job application skills, they are not likely to do well - and unlike the other outcomes, *this outcome is bad for both the employer and the candidate*.

 Many aspects of a hiring process are intended specifically to help this category of applicant.